soifgo/soifgo/README.md

-# 🔌 Real-Time Input Injection into HTML via SoifGo
+# 🔌 Real-Time Input Injection into HTML via soifdesign

-### 🌟 SoifGo: Dynamic HTML Interaction Framework
+### 🌟 soifdesign: Dynamic HTML Interaction Framework

-SoifGo allows users to connect real-time data sources—like sensors, APIs, or Bluetooth—to dynamic HTML views.
+soifdesign allows users to connect real-time data sources—like sensors, APIs, or Bluetooth—to dynamic HTML views.
 Here's how the system works step-by-step:

 ---

 #### ⚙️ Step 1: Configure Input Sources
-Within the SoifGo interface, the user defines what each button represents:
+Within the soifdesign interface, the user defines what each button represents:
 - **Button 1** might be linked to the phone's light sensor.
 - **Button 2** could be set to receive data from Bluetooth.
 - And so on up to Button 40.